Measuring Our Work

-At The Hunger Project, we believe in measuring what matters.
+We believe in measuring what matters.
 As an organization grounded in grassroots advocacy and international development from the bottom up, understanding the extent of our interventions’ impact at the community level is paramount—for our community partners, our dedicated global staff, our investors and policy makers considering adopting our approach.
 Our M&E system serves as a critical framework for delivering on our organizational mission to end hunger and poverty by empowering individuals and communities with knowledge, information, and opportunities for achieving sustainable self-reliance.

 As an essential precondition to evaluating The Hunger Project’s global performance, it is important to collect reliable primary data for outputs and outcomes (both qualitative and quantitative) as well as existing data from secondary sources.
 This allows The Hunger Project to critically analyze where our partner communities ‘rank’ when it comes to issues, such as malnutrition or access to healthcare, compared to regional and national averages.
 As the overall goal of our Participatory M&E system is to recognize what works and what does not work (and why) within project implementation, this feedback loop directly connects our project performance to community expectations and goals.

 The Hunger Project’s program countries have diligently been tracking activities and output indicators on a quarterly basis since 2008.
 The Hunger Project has been simultaneously developing rigorous impact and outcome indicators to better measure long-term progress towards our goals.
-An evaluation project took place in Ghana and Malawi in 2012 to field test new data collection tools (household survey, focus group discussion guides, key informant questionnaires), giving The Hunger Project the capacity to more systematically track programmatic outcomes at the both household and community levels.
-By the end of 2014, every Hunger Project country in Africa will have conducted at least one outcome evaluation.

 Women’s Empowerment Index